SAIV 2026

 We invite three categories of submissions:

 1. Original papers describe original research and sufficient detail to assess the merits and relevance of the submission.
 For papers reporting experimental results, authors are strongly encouraged to make their data available.
-We welcome both short and long papers.
-Submissions should not exceed 18 pages (LNCS format).

 2. Benchmark and case-study papers propose a challenge to the SAIV community or showcase practical evaluations, real-world applications, or lessons learned in verifying and deploying safety-critical AI systems, focusing on metrics, methodologies, and safety outcomes.